 Step 4: Get a permanent account number(Pan card).

-Step 5: Get Importer/Exporter Code through DGFT with a couple of documents like a cancelled check, address proof, or other business documents.
+Step 5: Get Importer/Exporter Code through DGFT by providing a couple of documents like a cancelled check, address proof, or other business documents.

 Step 6: Get a Registration cum membership certificate (RCMC) with DSC for Foreign Trade and IEC code.